kompanie-dev/reagenz/documentation/DOCUMENTATION.md

     }

     // true, if the state of the modal is valid, otherwise false
-    // If the validate function is omitted, the component is always valid validate() {
+    // If no validate function is found, the component will always be valid validate() {
         return this.querySelector("[name='username']").value.startsWith("R");
     }